Ninedeadeyes/100-lines-JS-game-Knight-Run/README.md

 Added my own custom code/music/art work to see what I can do with under 100 lines of JavaScript Code

+-All music written with Beepbox.

+-All Graphics created from GraphicsGale

 Play at